ZoneMinder/zoneminder/README.txt

 order  to  delete events or upload events via ftp  to  another server  and mail notifications of events to one or more  email accounts.
-Emails  and  messages  (essentially  small   emails intended for mobile phones or pagers) have a variety of tokens that  can be substituted for various details of the event that caused  them.
+Emails  and  messages  (essentially  small   emails intended for mobile phones or pagers) have a format defined in the  Options screen, and may include a variety of tokens  that can  be  substituted for various details  of  the  event  that caused  them.
 This includes links to the event  view  or  the filter as well as the option of attaching images or videos  to the  email  itself.
-See the included templates zmconfig_eml.txt and   zmconfig_msg.txt  for  a  fuller  explanation   of   the availability and meaning of these tokens.
+Be aware that tokens that represent  links may  require  you  to log in to access the  actual  page,  and sometimes may function differently when viewed outside of  the general  ZoneMinder context.
+The tokens you  can  use  are  as follows.

+    %EI%  Id of the event
+    %EN%  Name of the event
+    %ET%  Time of the event
+    %ED%  Duration of the event
+    %EF%  Number of frames in the event
+    %EFA% Number of alarm frames in the event
+    %EST% Total score of the event
+    %ESA% Average score of the event
+    %ESM% Maximum score of the event
+    %EP%  Path to the event
+    %EPS% Path to the event stream
+    %EPI% Path to the event images
+    %EPI1%     Path to the first alarmed event image
+    %EPIM%     Path to the (first) event image with the highest score
+    %EI1% Attach first alarmed event image
+    %EIM% Attach (first) event image with the highest score
+    %EV%  Attach event mpeg video
+    %MN%  Name of the monitor
+    %MET% Total number of events for the monitor
+    %MEH% Number of events for the monitor in the last hour
+    %MED% Number of events for the monitor in the last day
+    %MEW% Number of events for the monitor in the last week
+    %MEM% Number of events for the monitor in the last month
+    %MEA% Number of archived events for the monitor
+    %MP%  Path to the monitor window
+    %MPS% Path to the monitor stream
+    %MPI%      Path to the monitor recent image
+    %FN%  Name of the current filter that matched
+    %FP%  Path to the current filter that matched
+    %ZP%  Path to your ZoneMinder console

 Finally  you  can also specify a script which is run  on  each matched  event.
 This script should be readable and  executable by  your  web server user.
 It will get run once per event  and the  relative  path to the directory containing the  event  in question.
-Normally this will  be of the form <MonitorName>/<EventId> so from this path you  can derive both the monitor name and event id and perform any  action  you  wish.
+Normally   this   will    be    of    the    form
+<MonitorName>/<EventId> so from this path you can derive  both
+the monitor name and event id and perform any action you wish.
 Note  that  arbitrary commands are not allowed to be specified in  the filter, for security the only thing it may contain  is the full path to an executable.
 What that contains is entirely up to you however.

 Filtering  is  a powerful mechanism you can use  to  eliminate events  that  fit  a  certain pattern however  in  many  cases